hashicorp/terraform/website/docs/configuration/resources.html.md

     both a new and an old object to exist concurrently.
 Some resource types offer special options to append a random suffix onto each object name to avoid collisions, for example.
-Terraform CLI cannot automatically activate such features, so you must understand the constrants for each resource type before using `create_before_destroy` with it.
+Terraform CLI cannot automatically activate such features, so you must understand the constraints for each resource type before using `create_before_destroy` with it.

 * `prevent_destroy` (bool) - This meta-argument, when set to `true`, will